bschmalhofer/otobo-ideas/GPW_2022/talk.md

     @@ -130,9 +164,11 @@ sub GetParam {

 ## Environment

-In OTOBO 10.0 there was direct access to environment variables.
+- in OTOBO 10.0 there was direct access to environment variables

     @@ -106,11 +113,15 @@ sub ProviderProcessRequest {
              );